iterative/dvc.org/content/docs/command-reference/gc.md

   example using the `-aT` flag.

 - `--all-commits` - same as `-a` or `-T` above, but applies to _all_ Git commits as well as the workspace (implies `-w`).
-Useful for keeping all the data used in the entire existing commit history of the project.
+This keeps all the data used in the entire commit history of the project.

   A use case for this option is to safely delete all temporary data `dvc run` and/or `dvc repro` cache when used without committing changes (see the `-O` or